In New York, defiant Ahmadinejad says Israel will be "eliminated"

 "We don't even count them as any part of any equation for Iran.
 During a historical phase, they (the Israelis) represent minimal disturbances that come into the picture and are then eliminated."

-In 2005, Ahmadinejad called Israel a "tumour" and echoed the words of the former Iranian Supreme Leader, Ayatollah Ruhollah Khomeini, by saying that Israel should be wiped off the map.
+In 2005, Ahmadinejad called Israel a "tumor" and echoed the words of the former Iranian Supreme Leader, Ayatollah Ruhollah Khomeini, by saying that Israel should be wiped off the map.

 WHITE HOUSE: COMMENTS DISGUSTING